 A 'Lion' Can Spread Halfway Around Town Before the Truth Gets its Boots on: Just so you know, there aren't any tigers running loose in Barnegat.
 In case you were wondering.

-That's the word put out by police, who say a massive misunderstanding made its way onto the Internet, causing trepidation throughout town.
+, who say a massive misunderstanding made its way onto the Internet, causing trepidation throughout town.

 Here's how it all started:

 Sheriff's officers went to a township home to execute an arrest warrant, and while there, a resident mentioned raising Bengal cats in the basement.
 The resident was actually referring to a special breed of house cat with semi-wild ancestry—a very active breed that requires lots of space to run.